 What does it mean for my baby after it is born?

-The outcome is extremely variable, depending where and how much of the spine is affected and on whether or not other anomalies are seen.
+The outcome is extremely variable, depending on where and how much of the spine is affected and on whether other anomalies are seen.
 Although most babies survive, some will not.
 Those who survive may present problems such as paralysis of limbs, loss of bladder or bowel control, sexual dysfunction and learning disabilities.
-Severe excessive amount of fluid in the brain, clubfoot and curved spine are associated with more problems after birth.
+Severe excessive amounts of fluid in the brain, clubfoot and curved spine are associated with more problems after birth.

 Will it happen again?